by NSW Stoma | Fri Dec 2025 | Stories

 Ken's story In his own words… Living with a Urostomy Stoma (Or how I learned to live without a bladder) Just 10 years ago, at the age of 61, I was diagnosed with malignant bladder cancer.
 It came as a bit of a shock, since I had been diagnosed...

-by Mary | Fri May 2023 | Stories
+by Mary | Fri May 2023 | long reads, Stories

 Mat's story The show must go on… Mathew Boyd-Skinner has, in his words, ‘had tummy issues since he was 8 years old’.
 Now 36, in that time he’s dealt with more than his fair share of hospital visits having courageously battled Chron’s disease, ulcerative...